PrestaShop/prestashop-flashlight/README.md

 - [Auto installation of modules](./examples/auto-install-modules/)
 - Develop a PrestaShop Theme (coming soon)
 - Use in a Github Action (coming soon)

+PrestaShop Flashlight embeds `nginx` and `php-fpm`, however the `MySQL` server has to be provided separately.
+This is not a big deal if you give a close look to the _docker-compose.yml_ examples provided!

 ## Compatibility